pypeaday/pype.dev/pages/faith/reflecting-on-romans-7--7-13.md

 That's my reflection this morning.

 I'm not as convicted over sin in my life, and so this reverse conscience searing needs to happen.

+---

+## Another Reflection

+As I come back here for a second day, I believe by the guidance of the Spirit, I trust God to encourage and teach me through Paul's words

+How do I know what is sin (lawlessness) and what is not sin (ie. not lawless, ie. _lawful_)?
+It's through the law as noted above.

+What to do about this though?
+One day since some conviction settled into my heart certainly doesn't indicate anything about my life, but what else is relevant to this meditation?

+!!! note "Psalm 1:1-2"

+    1 Blessed is the man who does not walk in the advice of the wicked;  nor does he stand in the way of sinners;  nor does he sit in the assembly of mockers.
+2 Instead, in the law of Yahweh is his delight,  and on his law he meditates day and night.

+The "law" is _torah_... generally this is referring to a code of holy living.
+Torah isn't "the law" how we understand the law, it's case-law for holy living.
+Torah describes the flight of an arrow towards its target - it's the direction of your life.

+So the psalmist says that it's in the constant meditation of God's law (God's direction for holy living) that a man is "blessed".

+> There's many words to use, but this word "blessed" is a Hebrew word used for when describing the good life of another person

+- Blessed is the man who meditates on the law of Yahweh
+- The law brings knowledge of sin
+- Furthermore, the law causes sin to "become sinful beyond measure"
+- How?
+Via the constant meditation of the law of Yahweh - which Psalm 1:3 says

+!!! note "Psalm 1:3"

+    3 And so, he is like a tree planted by streams of water  that gives its fruit in its season;  its leaf also does not wither.
+Therefore all that he does prospers.

+Bible stuff is apart of my daily vocabulary with anyone.
+God's law is in my mind, and hopefully my heart, every day.
+At the same time, the callousness is present.
+It's Paul's lament about being the chief of sinners, and about the war in his members (Romans 7/8)...

+The solution is this... day by day meditation - slightly more focused and directed...
+God's blessing is absolutely on my lie - and the word for "blessed" in Psalm 1 referring to _others_ describing the life of the blessed man as blessed is very true for me - people around me know God's been good to me.
+So I have every bit of faith that he will continue that goodness, and thankfully conviction this morning and week to take small steps towards a more devoted life to the meditation of God's law.